codekirei/type-iterator/readme.md

 }
 ```

-Each value is representative of the type named in its key.
+Each value is a type literal for the type named in its key.
 `type-iterator` provides three functions that iterate over these types:

 * `allTypes`: all the types (bet you didn't see that coming)